A World class Regulator of Professionals in Architecture & Quantity Surveying

 The Committee ensures that the Board delivers in accordance with policies provided primarily by Cap 525 and the Board, effective management of the Board in accordance with the Strategic Plan, interface of the Board and the parent Ministry and links the secretariat with the specific committees & the Board.

-The Board has a very good relation with the University of Nairobi, Jomo Kenyatta University of Agriculture and Technology, Kenyatta University, Technical University of Kenya, Nairobi Institute of Technology and other Training institutions offering and willing to offer courses in Architecture and Quantity Surveying in the country.
+The Board has a good relation with the University of Nairobi, Jomo Kenyatta University of Agriculture and Technology, Kenyatta University, Technical University of Kenya, Technical University of Mombasa Nairobi Institute of Technology and other training institutions offering and willing to offer courses in Architecture and Quantity Surveying in the country.

 The Board has ensured that its partnership with the Universities is intact.
 During the Boards training programs the Board has greatly relied on the University lecturers to feed it with their research materials.